Network bypasses sustain complexity: Results

-Equipped with these metrics, we can now quantify bypass consolidation and its associated navigability gain on relation to both WS and BA mechanisms.
-When we apply this formalism to the evolving WS graph we obtain the results illustrated in panel (a) of Fig.~\ref{WS_bypass} (left axis).
-We observe that the navigability gain factor $\epsilon$ exhibits a clear non-monotonic shape as a function of the rewiring probability $p$.
-In fact, our measure detects a {maximum} for $p\approx0.15$ at which, on average, traveling through the SRP is much more favorable than doing so through the SP.
-We call this probability the ``good navigational point'' (GNP) of the network, $p_{\text{GNP}}$.
-It is interesting to observe that $p_{\text{GNP}}$ is a precise location inside the so-called small-world regime.
-Incidentally, it also appears to coincide with the saturating point of spectral spacing in SW networks \cite{brody1, brody2}.\\ {Now, note that the SW mechanism consolidates bypasses out of a regular-to-random transition, so comparatively speaking the values of $\epsilon$ should be typically higher in more structured networks --e.g. in networks with fat-tailed degree distributions like the BA model-- where the presence of hubs makes the existence of bypasses even more necessary.
-This guess is confirmed in Fig.\ref{WS_bypass}.b (right axis), in which $\epsilon$ reaches roughly values one order of magnitude larger in the BA model than those found in a SW model.
-In this case we observe again non-monotonic behavior of $\epsilon$ with $\langle k\rangle$, displaying a {maximum} close to $\langle k \rangle \approx 11$, i.e. the BA model also has a good navigational point when mean degree is $\langle k \rangle_{\text{GNP}}\approx 11$, where bypassing shortest paths that include hubs is maximally relevant.
+{Now, note that the SW mechanism consolidates bypasses out of a regular-to-random transition, so comparatively speaking the values of $\epsilon$ should be typically higher in more structured networks --e.g. in networks with fat-tailed degree distributions like the BA model-- where the presence of hubs makes the existence of bypasses even more necessary.
+This hypothesis is confirmed in Fig.\ref{WS_bypass}.b (right axis), in which $\epsilon$ reaches roughly values one order of magnitude larger in the BA model than those found in a comparable WS model.
+In this case we observe again non-monotonic behavior of $\epsilon$ with $\langle k\rangle$, displaying a {maximum} close to $\langle k \rangle \approx 11$, i.e. the BA model also has a good navigational point when mean degree is $\langle k \rangle_{\text{GNP}}\approx 11$, where bypassing shortest paths that include hubs is maximally relevant.\\